ThomasByr/Phoenyx/helpme.md

 ### other attributes

-Other attributes, property or setting that change the way the app behave.
+Other attributes, property or setting that change the way the Renderer behave.

-* ``renderer.fps = 144`` will set the desired frame rate of the app ; note that the property associated with this setting returns the actual frame rate in real time
+* ``renderer.fps = 144`` will set the desired frame rate of the app ; note that the property associated with this setter returns the actual frame rate in real time

 ```py
 @fps.setter